 In a nutshell

 Structural engineers make a huge contribution to everyday life.
-From skyscrapers and megastructures to bridges and tunnels networks, they ensure they are fit for purpose, withstand natural disasters and make the best use of resources.
-This specialised postgraduate programme provides engineering graduates and experienced professionals to build advanced knowledge of structures, ready to meet the challenges of the modern engineering practice.
+From skyscrapers and megastructures to bridges and tunnels networks, they ensure they are fit for purpose, can withstand natural disasters and make the best use of resources.
+This specialised postgraduate course provides engineering graduates and experienced professionals with advanced knowledge of structures, ready to meet the challenges of the modern engineering practice.

 - Develop the skills and knowledge so you're ready to meet the challenges of contemporary structural engineering